The LORD and the Lord: an interactive online study

 Revelation 11:15 And the seventh angel sounded; and there were great voices in heaven, saying, The kingdoms of this world are become the kingdoms of our LORD (Jehovah by way of the immediate context.), and of his Christ; and he shall reign for ever and ever.

-* Tichendorf only mentions a couple of patristic readings, one in Greek and another in Latin, that support the mysterious Aramaic text these two cite.
+* Tichendorf only mentions a couple of patristic readings, one in Greek and another in Latin that support this reading of the Aramaic Peshitta.
 Of course God makes more sense with our.
 Our Jehovah exists nowhere in the Old Testament, and our lord’s and his Christ makes little sense at all.
+He usually notes Peshitta variants.
+It is unclear why he did not in this case.

 Revelation 11:17 Saying, We give thee thanks, O LORD God Almighty, which art, and wast, and art to come; because thou hast taken to thee thy great power, and hast reigned.